thefalc/instabread-codelab-sample/README.md

 Your Skyflow connection and routes are all set.
 For Instabread to call the routes you configured, you need to create another environment variable for the connections-specific service account key credentials file you downloaded.

-1. In the terminal where you’ve been running your Instabread application, stop the application if it is currently running.
+1. In the terminal where you’ve been running your Instabread app, stop the app if it's currently running.
 1. Enter the command
     ```shell
     export CONNECTIONS_SERVICE_ACCOUNT_KEY='CONTENTS FROM CONNECTIONS-SPECIFIC credentials.json'
     ```
-1. This service account key is used later to invoke the connection to Moov.
+1. You'll use this service account key later to invoke the connection to Moov.
 It creates the shopper’s Moov account and registers their banking information.

 ### Configure Moov API

-Before you complete the next coding step of the lab, you need to collect a few items from your Moov account and configure them to be used by the Instabread application.
+Before you complete the next coding step of the lab, you need to collect a few items from your Moov account and configure them to use the Instabread app.

 #### ngrok